NMSUD/Form/docs/form/new-api-module.md

 # Creating a new API Module

+How to create a module to handle form submissions and other logic

+## Create the new module

 - Go to this folder `src/api/modules`
 - Create a folder for the new module (e.g. **community**)
 - Create a file (e.g. **communityModule.ts**) making use of `IApiModule<dto, imageInterface, dbType>`